vishnuc100/CALCULATOR-PROJECT/README.md

 # CALCULATOR-PROJECT
-This is my first minor project
+This is my first minor project.
   Created By :- VISHNU CHOUDHARY